-With almost 50 years of experience, SPRU is committed to engagement and generating impact, not only in the dissemination phase, but also by involving stakeholders in the framing and conduct of research.
+With over 50 years of experience, SPRU is committed to engagement and generating impact, not only in the dissemination phase but also by involving stakeholders in the framing and conduct of research.

-We pride ourselves on working closely with government departments, think tanks, media, companies, and parliamentary committees, to ensure our research benefits and enriches society, and influences policy and practice at international, regional and national levels.
+We pride ourselves on working closely with government departments, think tanks, media, companies, and parliamentary committees, to ensure our research benefits and enriches society, and influences policy and practice at international, national and regional levels.

-Below are just some examples of where SPRU research is helping decision makers in policy, business and civil society transition to a more innovative, sustainable and inclusive agenda:
+Below are some recent examples of where SPRU research is helping decision makers in policy, business and civil society transition to a more innovative, sustainable and inclusive agenda:

 Work with us:

-Our expertise could stimulate new perspectives on critical policy questions , or help drive innovation in your organization.
+Our expertise could stimulate new perspectives on critical policy questions, or help drive innovation in your organisation.
 Working with UK, European and international policy makers, business leaders and civil society, SPRU offers a full range of external consultancy services and bespoke training packages for both groups and individuals.

-We also welcome support our staff to work 'in' as well as 'with' external constituencies for example through knowledge transfer schemes, student placements, internships and secondment opportunities.
+We also support our staff to work 'in' as well as 'with' external constituencies, for example through knowledge transfer schemes, student placements, internships and secondment opportunities.